Idea for Space Colony game

 • Genetic Library – colonists stored as genetic material, no physical bodies present during trip

-• Robotic – no organic component involved (either uploaded human consciousness or A.I.)
+• Robotic – no organic component involved (either uploaded human consciousness or A.I. stored as code, or running in V.R.)

 Ship Designs